2007 IRS E-File

 One electronic transaction that is available to both e-filers and those filing a traditional paper tax return is direct deposit.
-About 49 percent of all refunds were directly deposited in 2004, representing half of all refund dollars.
+About 53 percent of all refunds were directly deposited in 2006.

 Choosing direct deposit is easy; paper return filers just enter their account number and routing number in the boxes provided on Form 1040, 1040A or 1040EZ.
 (There is an illustration explaining how to choose direct deposit in the tax return instructions.)
+This year, for the first time, taxpayers can split their deposits in up to three different savings or checking accounts.
 Those who choose direct deposit will get their refunds faster than those who receive a paper check.
 Also, a refund that is directly deposited in a savings or checking account cannot be stolen or lost in the mail.